Some criteria for regular and Gorenstein local rings via syzygy modules: Introduction

 where $ \mu(M) $ denotes the minimal number of generators of an $ R $-module $ M $.
 If equality holds, then $ R $ is said to have {\it minimal multiplicity}, or {\it maximal embedding dimension}.
-It is well known that if $ k $ is infinite, then $ R $ has minimal multiplicity \iff there exists an $ R $-regular sequence $ \underline{x} $ such that $ \fm^2 = (\underline{x})\fm $; see, e.g., \cite[4.5.14(c)]{BH98}.
+It is well known that if $ k $ is infinite, then $ R $ has minimal multiplicity if and only if there exists an $ R $-regular sequence $ \underline{x} $ such that $ \mathfrak{m}^2 = (\underline{x})\mathfrak{m} $; see, e.g., \cite[4.5.14(c)]{BH98}.
 Investigations of these rings were started by Sally in \cite{Sal77} and \cite[Theorem~1]{Sal79}, where properties of the associated graded rings, Hilbert functions and Poincar\'{e} series were studied.
 Note that every regular local ring is CM of minimal multiplicity.
 But the converse is not true in general, e.g., $ R_1 = k[X,Y]/(X^2, XY, Y^2) $ and $ R_2 = k[[X,Y]]/(XY) $, where $ X $ and $ Y $ are indeterminates, and $ k $ is a field.
 Note that $ R_1 $ is not even Gorenstein.
 In this article, we provide a number of necessary and sufficient conditions for a CM local ring of minimal multiplicity to be regular or Gorenstein in terms of vanishing of certain Exts or Tors involving syzygy modules of the residue field.

 It can be noticed that Theorem~\ref{thm: Dutta RLR} of Dutta is a special case of Theorem~\ref{thm:Martsinkovsky} of Martsinkovsky.
 In \cite[Theorem~4.3]{Tak06}, Takahashi generalized Dutta's result in another direction.
 He showed that $R$ is regular if and only if $\Omega_n^R(k)$ has a semidualizing direct summand for some $n \ge 0$.
-Motivated by these results, in \cite[Corollaries~3.2 and 3.4]{GGP}, the author along with Gupta and Puthenpurakal proved that if a finite direct sum of syzygy modules of $k$ maps onto a semidualizing $ R $-module or an MCM {\rm (}non-zero{\rm )} $ R $-module of finite injective dimension, then $R$ is regular.
-In this direction, we prove the following theorem, which yields a few necessary and sufficient conditions for a CM local ring of minimal multiplicity to be regular.
+Motivated by these results, in \cite[Corollaries~3.2 and 3.4]{GGP}, the author along with Gupta and Puthenpurakal proved that if a finite direct sum of syzygy modules of $k$ maps onto a semidualizing $ R $-module or an MCM (which is assumed to be non-zero) $ R $-module of finite injective dimension, then $R$ is regular.
+In this direction, we prove the following: